 Data Scientist

-Analyzes and interprets data to extract actionable insights and build predictive models.
-Data scientists often use machine learning techniques in their work.
+Data scientists analyze and interpret data to extract actionable insights and build predictive models.
+They often use machine learning techniques in their work.

 Deep Learning Engineer